byuccl/f4pga-classroom/Setup_And_Tutorials/Step2_0_Testing_Your_Own_Designs.md

 ### 1.1.1 Using the .xpr File to Help Collect Your Files
 If you still have the `.xpr` file from your Vivado project (you will have it unless you explicitly have deleted it), you can do the following:
 1. Find the directory where your original project was.
 Specifically look for the directory containing a file with a `.xpr` extension.
 It might be something like `~/EE220/Lab4` (and inside that directory there would be a `Lab4.xpr` file).
 Make note of the entire path to that file as in: `~/EE220/Lab4/Lab4.xpr`.
+If you do not include the full path for both files then collectFiles will work completely.
+Double check to make sure your paths are correct.
 2. Execute the `collectFiles` program like this:
 ```
 collectFiles ~/EE220/Lab4/Lab4.xpr ~/220-myusername/Labs/Lab4